intel-unesp-mcp/infieri2019-session1/README.md

 [KNL-SERVER]$ lscpu
 ```

+On the "Useful References" topic above, check the last one, "Intel® Xeon Phi™ x200 Product Family".
+Navigate through
+this web page and find the complete product specification for the KNL processor we are using in this set of exercises.

 **1.3.3** In highly parallel processors such as the KNL, parallelism can be explored at least in three levels: data
 parallelism with vector instructions (vectorization), task parallelism within a single server with multiple threads
 (e.g. OpenMP), and process parallelism in distributed servers with message passing (e.g. MPI).
 Data parallelism